rclone/rclone/MANUAL.md

 ahead and use the client ID and client secret with rclone, the only issue will be a very scary confirmation screen shown when you connect via your browser for rclone to be able to get its token-id (but as this only happens during the remote configuration, it's not such a big deal).
+Keeping the application in "Testing" will work as well, but the limitation is that any grants will expire after a week, which can be annoying to refresh constantly.
+If, for whatever reason, a short grant time is not a problem, then keeping the application in testing mode would also be sufficient.

 (Thanks to @balazer on github for these instructions.)